Safilo: History

-A first manufacturing site opened in 1878 to produce lenses and frames in Calalzo di Cadore, in the Venetian Alps.
-The Safilo name dates back to 1934, when Guglielmo Tabacchi bought this first Italian production site and founded a new eyewear company, today the oldest player in the Italian eyewear industry.
+The first manufacturing site opened in 1878 to produce lenses and frames in Calalzo di Cadore, in the Venetian Alps.
+Guglielmo Tabacchi bought this production site in 1934 and founded a new eyewear company, Safilo, today the oldest player in the Italian eyewear industry.

-Throughout the years, the group's exports expanded to many European countries, North Africa, the Middle East and South America.
-During World War II, Safilo was forced to produce only one type of eyewear, a celluloid frame in two colors - amber and reddish Havana brown - that were all sent to Germany.
-After the war, exports to other European nations resumed and operations expanded to Rome and Milan with exports beginning to the United States.
 In 1974, the founder of Safilo died and his sons took over.
-In the 1970s, Safilo opened sales offices in various European nations, patented the Elasta hinge, and introduced a popular UFO model of sunglasses.
+In the 1970s, Safilo opened sales offices in various European countries, patented the Elasta hinge, and introduced a popular UFO model of sunglasses.

 In the 1980s, Safilo developed designer collections and gained full control of the American eyewear company Starline Optical Corp.
 It subsequently acquired then sunglass-maker Friuli-based Oxsol and was introduced on the Milan Stock Exchange in 1987.
 In 1989, Safilo started to produce Gucci's eyewear, and extended to more PPR-owned (today Kering) brands such as Yves Saint Laurent, Bottega Veneta and Alexander McQueen.

-In the 1990s, Safilo entered the Asian market, in Hong Kong, opened branches in more European nations, South Africa, Japan and Brazil.
-Safilo Group acquired the American sports eyewear maker Smith Sports Optics, Inc, and Austria's Carrera Optyl.
+In the 1990s, Safilo entered the Asian market, in Hong Kong, opened branches in more countries in Europe, South Africa, Japan and Brazil.
+Safilo Group acquired the American sports eyewear maker Smith Sports Optics and Austria's Carrera Optyl.

 In May 2001, Safilo's chairman Vittorio Tabacchi (grandson of Safilo's founder) launched a takeover bid to acquire full ownership of the Safilo Group.
 Still in 2001, the company inaugurated its new centralized warehouse at its Padua headquarters.
 In 2002, Safilo acquired the Solstice Sunglasses chain in US, which was then sold in 2019 to focus exclusively on the wholesale business model.
 Roberto Vedovotto was CEO of the Safilo Group from 2002 to 2006 and relieved the group's saddling debt by selling 40% to Crédit Suisse First Boston.
 The company returned to the Milan Stock Exchange in December 2005.
 That year, the Safilo Group made $1.1 billion in revenue and produced 2,500 new eyewear designs.
-Roberto Vedovotto returned to lead Safilo as EO in November 2009.
+Roberto Vedovotto returned to lead Safilo as CEO in November 2009.

-In January 2019, HAL Holdings N.V., through its subsidiary Multibrands Italy B.V.'s stake in the share capital of Safilo, increased to 49.8%.
+In January 2019, HAL Holdings N.V., through its subsidiary Multibrands Italy B.V., increased its shares in Safilo to 49.8%.
 In 2020, the Safilo Group completed the acquisition of Blenders Eyewear and Privé Revaux, two digitally native brands powered by a strong e-commerce business model.
 The eyewear group also partnered with The Ocean Cleanup to create sunglasses made with ocean waste plastic.

 Safilo owns its private collection about the history of eyewear and of the company.

+In January 2024, Safilo renewed its partnership with Levi's until 2029.